-94. Likewise, in the manner described more fully above, Defendants Philip J. Cline, Roderick Watson, Karen Rowan, Debra Kirby, and other as-yet-unidentified CPD supervisors, had knowledge of Watts and his crew's pattern of misconduct.
-These Defendant Supervisory Officers knew of a substantial risk that Watts and his team would violate the rights of Mr. Jefferson and other residents and visitors of the Ida B. Wells Homes, and they deliberately chose a course of action that allowed those abuses to continue, thereby condoning those abuses.
+95. Likewise, in the manner described more fully above, Defendants Philip J. Cline, Karen Rowan, Debra Kirby, and other as-yet-unidentified CPD supervisors, had knowledge of a pattern of misconduct by Watts and his team.
+These Defendant Supervisory Officers knew of a substantial risk that Watts and his team would violate the rights of Mr. Scott and other residents and visitors of the Ida B. Wells complex, and they deliberately chose a course of action that allowed those abuses to continue, thereby condoning those abuses.

-ANSWER: Defendant Mohammed objects to the term "abuses" as argumentative, vague and undefined.
-Without waiver, with regard to the "manner described more fully above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, his invocation of his rights under the Fifth Amendment of the United States Constitution.
-Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+ANSWER: Defendant Mohammed objects to the terms "abuses" and "misconduct" as argumentative, vague and undefined.
+Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, his invocation of his rights under the Fifth Amendment of the United States Constitution.
+Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth

+Amendment of the United States Constitution regarding the subject matter of this paragraph.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-95. The constitutional injuries complained of herein were proximately caused by the intentional misconduct of Defendant Supervisory Officers or were proximately caused when Defendant Supervisory Officers were deliberately, recklessly indifferent to their subordinates' misconduct, knowing that turning a blind eye to that misconduct would necessarily violate Plaintiff's constitutional rights.
+96. The constitutional injuries complained of herein were proximately caused by the intentional misconduct of Defendant Supervisory Officers, or were proximately caused when Defendant Supervisory Officers were deliberately, recklessly indifferent to their subordinates' misconduct, knowing that turning a blind eye to that misconduct would necessarily violate Plaintiff's constitutional rights.